tanmay-kapoor/stocks/res/DESIGN-README.md

    common to other menu classes.
 This is done because in the future we may include menu for crypto/mutual fund portfolio which will share common methods.

-3. `StockMenu` (concrete class) is meant to specifically deal with menu while interacting with user about stock portfolio.
+3. `StockMenuInflexible` (concrete class) is meant to specifically deal with menu while interacting with user about stock portfolio.